LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/application-success.md

 ---
 We're delighted to announce the success of our application to the Local Digital Fund for an exemplar project looking into the use of chatbots and artificial intelligence to solve service design problems.

-You can find full details of the issues we're looking to cover, the way we're intending to work and the deliverables we're expecting by looking at our [full application](/full-application "Full application to the Local Digital Fund")
+You can find full details of the issues we're looking to cover, the way we're intending to work and the deliverables we're expecting to produce by looking at our [full application](/full-application "Full application to the Local Digital Fund").

 ## Partners involved